UMass Minutemen and Minutewomen: Football

 UMass football has sent several players to the NFL.
 Some of their most successful players there include quarterback Greg Landry, running back Marcel Shipp, and tight end Milt Morin.
 Class of 2010 members that went on to the NFL include offensive lineman Vladimir Ducasse and wide receiver Victor Cruz.
 Cruz and safety James Ihedigbo, also a UMass product, both started Super Bowl XLVI.
 In the year of 2016, a former Umass minutemen Tajae Sharpe was invited to the NFL Combines, and subsequently was drafted to play in the NFL.

 On November 30, 2010, the Boston Herald reported that the Mid-American Conference was exploring the possibility of adding the Minutemen for football.
 This would upgrade UMass from the FCS to the FBS.
 This report was later confirmed by an article in The Plain Dealer (Cleveland, Ohio), going on to report UMass will become a member of the MAC in 2012, and bowl-eligible beginning in 2013.

 In April 2011, UMass confirmed that it was moving to the FBS and play in the MAC beginning with the 2012 season.
 The team also announced it would play its home schedule at Gillette Stadium during renovations at McGuirk Stadium, and be bowl-eligible in 2013.
 The 2011 team remained in the CAA Conference of the FCS.
 The school cited the changing landscape of the FCS, especially in the Colonial Athletic Association, with Hofstra and Northeastern dropping their football programs in 2009, Rhode Island considering a move to the lower-profile Northeast Conference, Georgia State and Old Dominion joining the CAA, and Villanova considering a move to the Football Bowl Subdivision's Big East Conference.
-The football team became a football-only member in the MAC in 2013, and an independent football member of FBS beginning with the 2016 season.